Saltwater Angler Fishing Report -Mid December 2017

 Hello and Welcome from the Saltwater Angler.

 With the winds and rain finally subsiding, more fishable weather is approaching.
-Getting an early start is key this time of year.
+Getting an early start is key this time of key west fishing reportyear.
 The Tarpon bite has been steady from pre-sunrise till around early morning using darker fly patterns with just a little flash.
 Moving onto the flats with a good incoming tide just after the Tarpon bite will put you in play for hungry Bonefish and possibly a shot at a Permit.
 Using small tan to olive crab patterns will work for both species.
 When just targeting Bonefish, spawning shrimp patterns seem just as good as small crab patterns.
 I have had some good luck working the edge of the flats in just a little deeper water for large Jacks as well.
 Pound for pound, they are one of the top fighters you can have on a fly.
 Lobster season is just opened, so keep a watchful eye out for divers.
 They hunt for lobster in the flats too.

 Key West Off shore Fishing